endlos99/xdt99/doc/MANUAL.md

 Warnings indicate a likely error made by the developer.
 Warnings are also written to `stderr`, unless they are suppressed with the quiet option `-q`.

-Note that all example above issues a warning we omitted so far:
+Note that all examples above issues a warning we omitted so far:

     $ xas99.py -R ashello.asm
     > --- <L> **** -